Shift Drink Pop-Up events organized by Counter Culture Unite Community for a Cause

 Photos from Counter Culture Coffee.
 Counter Culture Coffee

-Through the gloom and isolation of the pandemic’s worldwide spread Some truly incredible things were born out of it–gatherings or food items which brought people closer in unimaginable ways.
-And most of them have stayed on for good reasons.
-Counter Culture Coffee’s (CCC) monthly pop-up event, Shift Ingest, was one of them.
+Through the gloom and isolation of the pandemic’s worldwide spread Some literally remarkable things were born out of it–gatherings or food items which brought people closer in unimaginable ways.
+And lots of of them have stayed on for good reasons.
+Counter Culture Coffee’s (CCC) monthly pop-up event, Shift Ingest, was among them.

 In 2020, the training facilities were dark and unoccupied as the country and world went into a state of shut-down.
 Trevor Clark of the Asheville, N.C., training center determined of interacting with people once more and, perhaps more important, to serve coffee to them.

-“Trevor created Shift Beverage in Asheville in the year 2020 to revive the training centre space following the pandemic,” says Counter Culture’s national wholesale education manager, Jenna Gotthelf, who is located in New York.
+“Trevor created Shift Drink in Asheville in the year 2020 to revive the training centre space following the pandemic,” says Counter Culture’s national wholesale education manager, Jenna Gotthelf, who is located in New York.
 “The Asheville Training Center is located in the Center for Craft co-working space–the building is equipped with a roll-up garage door.
 Trevor came up with the brilliant idea of opening the garage and provide coffee to the Asheville community that is located close to the training facility.
-The idea came from the idea of making the many delicious coffee experiences accessible through PWYW (pay what you want) donation structure , where the proceeds go to (Asheville nonprofit that is dedicated to healing racial wounds and organizing culturally) Precious.”
+The idea came from the idea of creating the a lot of delicious coffee experiences accessible through PWYW (pay what you want) donation structure , where the proceeds go to (Asheville nonprofit that is dedicated to healing racial wounds and organizing culturally) Prized.”

 For several years, Counter Culture Coffee would host “Tasting at Ten” events that would explore different coffees, brew techniques ideas, stories, and concepts for staff and customers every Friday on the morning of a Friday.
 The pandemic altered all of that.
-However from the memory and the times, Shift Ingest was born.
+But from the memory and the times, Shift Consume was born.

-Shift Consume started as a simple pop-up that had an uninspiring coffee menu and featured drinks that were signature, Jenna continues, and the model has been so successful in bringing people together that “Trevor graciously entrusted us to create the Shift Beverage idea and bring it to the national extent and expand our reach but still adhering to the objective of the initiative: wonderful coffee is available to everyone.”
+Shift Ingest started as a modest pop-up that had an uninspiring coffee menu and featured drinks that were signature, Jenna continues, and the model has been so successful in bringing people together that “Trevor graciously entrusted us to create the Shift Ingest idea and bring it to the national level and expand our reach but still adhering to the intention of the initiative: excellent coffee is available to everyone.”

-It’s the Boston Cream, the signature consume invented by Joe Capatosto for June’s Haley House fundraising Shift Ingest event.
+It’s the Boston Cream, the signature ingest invented by Joe Capatosto for June’s Haley House fundraising Shift Drink event.

 Shift Ingest expands across the nation

-Under Jenna’s direction, Shift Consume continues in the same altruistic and grassroots style of making things easy and increasing awareness and hopefully money for local nonprofits within the CCC’s regional areas.
-“Each month, regional teams pick one nonprofit in their area that they will highlight at Shift Beverage,” Jenna says.
-“This offers us the chance for us to utilize our nationwide platform to raise money locally and gives regional teams the chance to meet with neighbors and triggers they are passionate about.”
+Under Jenna’s direction, Shift Beverage continues in the same altruistic and grassroots style of making things easy and increasing awareness and hopefully money for local nonprofits within the CCC’s regional areas.
+“Each month, regional teams pick one nonprofit in their area that they will highlight at Shift Consume,” Jenna says.
+“This offers us the chance for us to utilize our nationwide platform to raise money locally and offers regional teams the chance to meet with neighbors and causes they are passionate about.”

 The events are held on the Friday that is the end each month.

-Counter Culture’s Shift Consume events are open to all and are entirely free.
-Each event will feature an unique signature drink that was developed by one of CCC’s staffmembers, and every one is a fundraising event for a charity in one of the CCC’s local communities.
+Counter Culture’s Shift Ingest events are open to all and are entirely free.
+Each event will feature an unique signature consume that was developed by among CCC’s staffmembers, and every one is a fundraising event for a charity in one of the CCC’s local communities.

-The July Shift Drink events will be fundraisers for Planting Justice, a nonprofit that aims to empower people affected by mass imprisonment and other social injustices with the tools and resources to promote economic justice, food sovereignty and healing for communities Jenna says.
+The July Shift Ingest events will be fundraisers for Planting Justice, a nonprofit that aims to empower people affected by mass imprisonment and other social injustices with the tools and resources to promote economic justice, food sovereignty and healing for communities Jenna says.
 Jenna.
-(If you are unable take part in any of the Shift Ingest events, you can donate here.)
+(If you are unable take part in any of the Shift Consume events, you can donate here.)

-Additionally, every Shift Drink event will feature an original drink process developed by a member of CCC’s staff.
+Additionally, every Shift Ingest event will feature an original ingest technique developed by a member of CCC’s staff.
 Friday’s event will offer The Good View, created by CCC’s Western Coffee Manager Katie Carguilo as well as Western Roasting Manager Corey Reilly.

-“Our drinking inspiration is the Irish Coffee from The Buena Vista The bar that is said to serve the very first Irish Coffee outside of Ireland,” says Katie.
+“Our sipping inspiration is the Irish Coffee from The Buena Vista The bar that is said to serve the extremely first Irish Coffee outside of Ireland,” says Katie.
 “The bar is located in the renowned San Francisco setting (cable cars!
 Ghirardelli Square!
 Piers!) and has a reputation for serving the best versions of the traditional coffee ingest.
-The fundamental ingredients of The Buena Vista’s Irish Coffee are sugar, coffee, whiskey, and a luxuriously whipped-but-drinkable cream.”
+The basic ingredients of The Buena Vista’s Irish Coffee are sugar, coffee, whiskey, and a luxuriously whipped-but-drinkable cream.”

-The interesting aspect, Katie explains, is that the consume brews use of coffee chaff as a component.
+The interesting factor, Katie explains, is that the consume brews utilize of coffee chaff as a component.
 “To make a non-alcoholic alternative for whiskey, we pondered that chaff could be a base flavor.
 Chaff is the coffee bean’s husk that gets removed when roasting.
-It’s thin and static, which implies it’s messy to use however this doesn’t mean that it’s not valuable: Chaff steeps an great addition to compost.
+It’s thin and static, which suggests it’s messy to work with nevertheless this doesn’t mean that it’s not valuable: Chaff makes an fantastic addition to compost.
 It’s kept from a separate barrel, which roasters empty numerous times a day, and then bagging it into GrainPro bags for gardeners in the area to scoop it up and recycle,” Katie explains.
-“When it is brewed into a beverage the chaff will have an almost buttery-like, grainy taste.
+“When it is made into a drink the chaff will have an almost buttery-like, grainy taste.
 To improve our ‘whiskey’ and increase the complexity we added a good cocoa powder as well as vanilla extract.”

-Sponsor Oatly contributes $500 and the amount of product necessary to every event.
+Sponsor Oatly contributes $500 and the amount of product required to every event.
 “Drinks are PWYW.
 We encourage people to make a donation via QR codes that connect to GoLively fundraisers that we organize every month,” Jenna says.
-“No one will be denied a donation for not providing.”
+“No one will be denied a donation for not offering.”

-Due to a schedule conflict the center for training at Boston will not participate in the July Shift Ingest celebration, but other centers will.
+Due to a schedule conflict the center for training at Boston won't participate in the July Shift Drink celebration, but other centers will.

-The Shift ingest is open for everyone and is free, however it is recommended to RSVP by submitting the EventBrite invitations for each training center, which can be found from this collection.
+The Shift drink is open for everyone and is free, however it is recommended to RSVP by submitting the EventBrite invitations for each training center, which can be found from this collection.

 This article was first published at Barista Magazine, an online magazine dedicated to baristas and coffee professionals.